-A Useful Guide on LOLER, Thorough Examinations & Supplementary Tests
+A Guide on LOLER Thorough Lift Examination & Supplementary Tests

-When it comes to lifts there are lot of regulations that a lift owner needs to be aware of and conform to.
-If you are a lift owner or someone responsible for the safe operation of a lift used at work, such as a facilities manager or supervisor, you are a ‘dutyholder’ under LOLER.
-This means that if you are the dutyholder you will have a legal responsibility to ensure that the lift is thoroughly examined and that it is safe to use.
+When it comes to lifts there are many regulations that a lift owner needs to be aware of and conform to.
+If you are a lift owner or someone responsible for the safe operation of a lift used at work, such as a facilities manager or supervisor, you are a ‘duty holder’ under LOLER.
+This means that if you are the duty holder you have a legal responsibility to ensure that the lift is thoroughly examined and that it is safe for everyone to use.

 What are the Lifting Operations and Lifting Equipment Regulations 1998?

 The regulation requires that all equipment used for lifting is fit for purpose, appropriate for the task and suitably marked.
-Regulation 9 denotes that lifts requires statutory and periodic thorough examinations by a competent person at regular intervals and on occasions supplementary testing.
-Records must be kept of all thorough examinations and any dangerous defects found will be reported to both the person responsible for the equipment and the relevant enforcing authority.
+Regulation 9 denotes that lifts require statutory and periodic thorough examinations by a competent person at regular intervals and, on occasion supplementary testing.
+Records must be kept of all thorough examinations, and any dangerous defects found must be reported to both the person responsible for the equipment and the relevant enforcing authority.

 In most cases, lifting equipment is also work equipment so the Provision and Use of Work Equipment Regulations (PUWER) will also apply (including inspection and maintenance).

-A thorough lift examination is an inspection by a 'competent person' who looks for potential failures leading to a dangerous situation, therefore the focus is on load bearing elements and safety components of the lift, though general maintenance/condition may well be commented on.
-Think of it as the lift equivalent of a M.O.T., no remedial work is undertaken but recommendations and failures are identified.
+A thorough lift examination is an inspection by a 'competent person' who looks for potential failures leading to a dangerous situation.
+Therefore, the focus is on load-bearing elements and safety components of the lift, though general maintenance/condition may well be commented on.
+Think of it as the lift equivalent of an M.O.T., no remedial work is undertaken, but recommendations and failures are identified.

-Like looking after a vehicle, the thorough examination should not be confused with regular lift servicing.
+Like looking after a vehicle, a thorough examination should not be confused with regular lift servicing.
 It is independent of the lift maintenance.
-Broadly speaking maintenance is required by PUWER regulations 5 and 10 and is preventative, one does not replace the other.
+Broadly speaking, maintenance is required by PUWER regulations 5 and 10 and is preventative; one does not replace the other.

-The thorough lift examination is required by LOLER regulation 9.
-It can act as a check that maintenance is being carried out properly, then if required supplementary tests follow the examination.
+A thorough lift examination is required by LOLER regulation 9.
+It can act as a check that maintenance is being carried out properly, and then if required, supplementary tests follow the examination.

-The thorough examination may be carried out by the same company that services the lift but it should not be done by the same person.
-The person doing the examination should be able to demonstrate competence and sufficient authority and impartiality.
-This can be difficult to demonstrate when it goes wrong which is why many owners select a third party company or a large lift service provider like Stannah with specialist departments.
+The thorough examination may be carried out by the same company that services the lift, but it should not be done by the same person.
+The person doing the examination should be able to demonstrate competence and sufficient authority, and impartiality.
+This can be difficult to demonstrate when it goes wrong, which is why many owners select a third-party insurance company.

 Who is the 'competent person'?

 The Health and Safety Executive advises: “a competent person is someone who has sufficient technical and practical knowledge of the lift to be able to detect any defects and assess how significant they are.
-It is also important that the ‘competent person’ is sufficiently independent and impartial to allow objective decisions to be made.
-For this reason, it is not advisable for the same person who performs routine maintenance to carry out thorough examination, as they are responsible for assessing their own work”.
+It is also important that the ‘competent person’ is sufficiently independent and impartial to make objective decisions.
+For this reason, it is not advisable for the same person who performs routine maintenance to carry out a thorough examination, as they are responsible for assessing their own work”.

-The competent person can be your insurance company, inspection body, lift servicing company or anyone you wish to contract as long as they are competent.
+The competent person can be your insurance company, inspection body, lift servicing company or anyone you wish to contract as long as they have sufficient experience to be deemed competent.

-What does a competent person do in a thorough examination?
+What does a competent person do in a thorough lift examination?

 This person then reports on the examination to the lift owner and, if appropriate (e.g. a dangerous condition that might affect the safety of the lift) the enforcing authority (the Health and Safety Executive or local authority) so that appropriate remedial action can be taken.
 They may also specify further supplementary tests if identified as being necessary.

-For passenger carrying lifts in a place deemed to be a workplace they are typically carried out every six months (though there are exceptions) and for non passenger carrying lifts every twelve months.
+For passenger lifts in a place deemed to be a workplace examinations are typically carried out every six months (though there are exceptions) and for non-passenger-carrying lifts every twelve months.

 These thorough lift examinations may also be supplemented by regular lift inspections.
 These additional checks should be carried out at suitable intervals and may be done ‘in-house’ by a competent, trained employee.
 Inspections normally include visual and functional checks, e.g. that the alarm interlocks operate correctly and lift doors cannot be opened from the landing side.